chutaicho/ofxLo/README.md

 ## features ##

--similar interface to ofxOsc
+- similar interface to ofxOsc
--send a message with pixels (blob)
+- send a message with pixels (blob)